 • UALR boasts a 93 percent graduation rate for all student-athletes who remained at UALR and exhausted their eligibility — measured over a 10-year period.

-• Head men’s basketball coach Steve Shields boasts an exhausted eligibility graduation rate of 100 percent during his nine years at UALR, while the women’s basketball program sports a 94 percent rate under head coach Joe Foley.
+• Head men’s basketball coach Steve Shields boasts an exhausted eligibility graduation rate of 100 percent during his 11 years at UALR, while the women’s basketball program sports a 94 percent rate under head coach Joe Foley.